 2 cloves garlic, minced

-1/2 cup coconut cream, see notes
+1/2 cup coconut cream or heavy cream, see notes

 Sea salt and pepper to taste